mui/material-ui/apps/pigment-css-next-app/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-If you see and error like "package `@pigment-css/react` not found", add it as a peer-dependency in `@mui/material`'s `package.json` file and run `pnpm build` and `pnpm install` again.
+If you encounter an error that says "package `@pigment-css/react` not found," add it as a peer dependency in the `package.json` for `@mui/material`, then run `pnpm build` and `pnpm install` again.
 Make sure to not push this change to git.

 ### Note

-If you are testing changes in Pigment CSS-related packages while also running this demo app, start the watch command in a separate terminal to watch and build Pigment CSS package files as they change, like so:
+If you're testing changes in Pigment CSS-related packages while also running this demo app, run the watch command in a separate terminal to watch and build Pigment CSS package files as they change:

 ```bash
 pnpm watch:zero